 FLEX is building programs and extending engineering resources into our communities.
-FLEX, in concert with our Innovation Stations and different programs, provides economic impact and workforce development to Florida companies, communities, and citizens, as well as development services to Florida industry, to facilitate product and project development and technology commercialization.
+FLEX, in concert with our Innovation Stations and different programs, provides economic impact and workforce development to Florida companies, communities, and citizens, as well as development services to the Florida industry, to facilitate product and project development and technology commercialization.

 The Benefits of Public-Private Partnerships